Crane1195/GCCPCB/Project+ Coordinate Analysis/README.md

 Since the range is -100 to 100, the proportion that is commonly used in Melee to express analog values will now conveniently align with how many pixels away from neutral the coordinate is.

+## Testing Methodology

+All the values in this document were acquired using Project+ v1.05b Netplay Hotfix [FM Edition].
+The values selected for the B0XX also work as intended in PM Netplay v4, and on PM 3.6 on console, so I have no reason to believe the coordinate field has changed between any of these versions.
+If you happen to know any changes between the versions, feel free to let me know.

 <br><h3 align="center"> 3.
 The Coordinate Plane </h3>

 ![image](https://raw.githubusercontent.com/Crane1195/GCCPCB/master/Project%2B%20Coordinate%20Analysis/images/1%20-%20The%20Coordinate%20Plane.png)